nicolasdao/userin/README.md

 app.listen(3330)
 ```

+All the endpoints that the UserIn middleware exposes are discoverable at the following two endpoints:
+- __`GET`__ http://localhost:3330/v1/.well-known/configuration: This is the non-standard OpenID discovery endpoint.
+It exposes the exhaustive list of all the UserIn endpoints, including both the OpenID endpoints and the non OpenID OAuth2 endpoints.
+- __`GET`__ http://localhost:3330/oauth2/v1/.well-known/openid-configuration: This is the OpenID discovery endpoint.
+That endpoint is the one that your third-parties are supposed to use.

 # UserIn Strategy

 # Events and event handlers
 ## Events overview

 UserIn behaviors are managed via events and event handlers.
 Out-of-the-box, UserIn does not define any handlers to respond to those events.
-As a software engineers, this is your job to implement those event handlers in adequation with your business logic.
+As a software engineer, this is your job to implement those event handlers in adequation with your business logic.
 The following list represents all the events that can be triggered during an authentication or authorization flow, but worry not, you are not forced to implement them all.
 You only have to implement the event handlers based on the [type of authentication and authorization flow you wish to support](#auth-modes).

 1. `create_end_user`
 2. `create_fip_user`